Behavioral economics: Prospect theory

 In 1979, Kahneman and Tversky published Prospect Theory: An Analysis of Decision Under Risk, that used cognitive psychology to explain various divergences of economic decision making from neo-classical theory.
 Kahneman and Tversky utilising prospect theory determined three generalisations; gains are treated differently than losses, outcomes received with certainty are overweighed relative to uncertain outcomes and the structure of the problem may affect choices.
-These arguments were proven in part by altering a survey question so that it was no longer a case of achieving gains but averting losses and the majority of respondents altered their answers accordingly.
+These arguments were supported in part by altering a survey question so that it was no longer a case of achieving gains but averting losses and the majority of respondents altered their answers accordingly.
 In essence proving that emotions such as fear of loss, or greed can alter decisions, indicating the presence of an irrational decision-making process.
 Prospect theory has two stages: an editing stage and an evaluation stage.
 In the editing stage, risky situations are simplified using various heuristics.
 In the evaluation phase, risky alternatives are evaluated using various psychological principles that include: